Missing docs on importing RPM repository module metadata

 Due to the fact the modularity metadata isn't processed by Pulp yet (just copied) a consumer can observe discrepancies between modules available and content missing; this happened having copied just the metadata without any actual content:

 sh-4.3# dnf module list --repo pulp2.dev_pulp_repos_mod_broken Last metadata expiration check: 0:00:26 ago on Fri Feb 23 15:52:11 2018. created by dnf config-manager from https://pulp2.dev/pulp/repos/mod_broken Name Stream Version Profiles fonts f27 20171027091706 default, everything freeipa master 20171030164651 default installer f27 20171030201659 default nodejs 6 20171107132706 default, development, ... perl 5.26 20171027072720 default, minimal platform f27 20171028113024 buildroot, srpm-buildroot python2-ecosystem master 20171030225722 Hint: [d]efault, [e]nabled, [i]nstalled, [l]ocked sh-4.3# dnf module enable --repo pulp2.dev_pulp_repos_mod_broken nodejs:6 Last metadata expiration check: 0:01:08 ago on Fri Feb 23 15:52:11 2018. 'nodejs:6' is enabled sh-4.3# dnf --disablerepo='*' --enablerepo=pulp2.dev_pulp_repos_mod_broken install nodejs Last metadata expiration check: 0:01:47 ago on Fri Feb 23 15:52:11 2018.
 No match for argument: nodejs Error: Unable to find a match sh-4.3#

-#20 Updated by bmbouter about 3 years ago
+#20 Updated by bmbouter over 3 years ago

 - Tracker changed from Story to Issue